ankailou/reuters-classification/README.md

 > chmod +x preprocess.py
 ```

-Next, ensure the `preprocessing.py`, `featurevector.py`, and `classification.py` files are in their correct directories with respect to `lab2.py` (based on the file tree in the overview).
+Next, ensure the `preprocessing/` and `classification/` directories and their filetrees are correct with respect to `lab2.py` (based on the file tree in the overview).
 Also,
 ensure there is a `data/` directory in the same folder as `preprocess.py` and the `data/` directory containing the `reut2-xxx.sgm` files is present.
 To begin preprocessing the data, run:

 ```